 Depending on the patient and the CAR T cells, CRS may occur within 1 to 21 days of CAR T-cell infusion.
-The duration of CRS is variable and depends on a number of factors including the type of intervention used to manage it.
+The duration of CRS is variable and depends on a number of factors, including the type of intervention used to manage it.

 Immune Effector Cell-Associated Neurotoxicity Syndrome (ICANS).
 The connection between CRS and neurologic adverse events is not completely understood.
 The frequency, severity and nature of neurological toxicity is different among CAR T-cell products.
-This could be due to either differences in the products, the relatively small number of patients studied, or to both of these.
+This could be due to either differences in the products, the relatively small number of patients studied or both.
 The effects of ICANS have been observed in patients undergoing CAR T-cell treatment of acute lymphoblastic leukemia (ALL), chronic lymphocytic leukemia (CLL), diffuse large B-cell lymphoma (DLBCL), B-cell non-Hodgkin lymphoma (NHL) and multiple myeloma (MM).
 Common signs and symptoms of ICANS include language impairment (aphasia), confusion, delirium, involuntary muscle twitching, hallucinations or unresponsiveness.
 Seizures have also been reported.
 The underlying cause of ICANS is unclear.
 It is not known whether the presence of CAR T cells in the central nervous system is related to either the occurrence or the severity of neurotoxicity.
 The cause of neurotoxicity is the subject of intense investigation by researchers.

-Neurotoxicity is reversible in most cases, and signs and/or symptoms usually resolve over several days without intervention or apparent long-term effects.
+Neurotoxicity is reversible in most cases, and signs and/ or symptoms usually resolve over several days without intervention or apparent long-term effects.
 However, neurologic complications of CAR T-cell therapy can be life-threatening.
-Harmful neurological events have been reported, notably, cerebral edema (swelling in the brain), and fatalities have occurred.
+Harmful neurological events have been reported.
+Cerebral edema (swelling in the brain) is the most common; however, a number of other neurological complications may occur, as well.
+Additionally, there have been fatalities.
 Some symptoms of neurologic toxicity can be treated with anti-epileptic medication and/or corticosteroids.
 Some patients may receive prophylactic (preventative, before CAR T-cell therapy) anti-epileptic medications, such as levetiracetam (Keppra®, Keppra® XR, and Spritam®).
-More study is needed to understand the mechanism of action, associated risk factors and best management of the ICANS side effect.
+Sometimes a lumbar puncture (a procedure typically used to remove a sample of spinal fluid for testing) may be used to relieve pressure from brain swelling caused by severe ICANS.
+CAR T-cell therapy is new, and much more research is needed to understand the mechanisms of action, management of symptoms, and risk factors associated with ICANS.

 Signs and symptoms of ICANS can sometimes be subtle.
 As a result, patients are frequently asked to complete a series of assessments during their treatment to ensure that they do not have neurologic toxicities.
-This assessment may include asking patients to write a sentence, to report the date, or perform other simple tasks to demonstrate that they do not have any developing neurologic symptoms.
+This assessment may include asking patients to write a sentence, to report the date, or perform other simple tasks to demonstrate that they do not have any neurologic symptoms.